Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Sunrise in Pic de l'Àliga

-The first rays of the sun appeared, and the light slowly bathed the highest part of the mountains around.
+The first rays of the sun appeared, and the light slowly bathed the highest parts of the surrounding mountains.
 Watch out for deer and other fauna; spotting them at sunrise is easy.

 After enjoying the show, it was time to return to the hostel for breakfast.